ismotee/home3/README.md

 Home3 is made with OpenFrameworks 0.9.8 in Linux environment.

-# installation
+# Installation

-1.
- download and install openFrameworks http://openframeworks.cc/download/
+1. download and install openFrameworks http://openframeworks.cc/download/

-2.
- clone the project to apps folder.
+2. clone the project to apps folder.

-3.
-  Make and run.
+3. Make and run.